sodp5/retrofit-unit-adapter/README.md

 # UnitCallAdapterFactory
-This is a library that prevents NullPointerException from occurring when receiving a response through Retrofit especially in cases where the response like 204 has no body.
+This is a library that prevents NPE(NullPointerException) from occurring when receiving a response through Retrofit especially in cases where the response like 204 has no body.

 ## Using